 These internships are run by organizations that have their own goals to meet.
 They will also generally give you fewer tasks, as you will have little experience in the field.
 Interns typically do what is considered “grunt work,” so you may not get the same active, hands-on experience you would get through a co-op.

 The answer to the question, “co-op vs. internship, which is better?” depends on your personal preferences!
-While co-ops may be easier to find and accommodate your school schedule easier, internships are generally more demanding, which can give you a better chance of making connections and developing your skills.
+While co-ops may be easier to find and accommodate your school schedule, internships are generally more demanding, giving you a better chance of making connections and developing your skills.

-You will also have more options available to you if you choose to participate in an internship.
+You will also have more options if you choose to participate in an internship.
 Many prominent organizations, such as universities, hospitals, governments, and research institutes, offer competitive internships that can help you build strong professional connections and launch you into your desired field.

 If you already have a busy schedule with your extracurriculars, community service engagements, and/or work commitments, then a co-op is likely the better option for you.
 You will be participating in the program during school hours and will not have to worry about trying to fit everything into your schedule.